teknql/tapestry/Readme.md

 ## Showcase

-Full API documentation can be seen in Clojuredoc.
+Full API documentation can be seen in the `tapestry.core` ns itself.
+Right now we can't build the documentation using clj-doc.
+You can track the issue [here](https://github.com/cljdoc/cljdoc/issues/275)

 Here is a demo of some of the basics.

 #### Spawning a Fiber